SalesforceLabs/ActionPlansV4/README.md

 - `Unassigned Task Defaults to Record Owner` ensures that Action Plan Template tasks with a blank 'Assigned To' field go to the related record's owner.
 If unchecked, tasks with a blank 'Assigned To' field are assigned to the running user.
 Tasks can be assigned to specific people on Action Plan Templates, which overrides this setting.
 - `Default Object on Lead Conversion` specifies that if an Action Plan is related to a Lead, whether the Action Plan should be moved to the converted Account, Contact, or Opportunity when the Lead is converted.
 The default is Contact.
 - `Action Plans Business Hours ID` and `Use Business Hours` are reserved for future functionality.

-## Task Record Types

-If your org uses Task Record Types, you must specify which Record Type to use for all Tasks on each Action Plan Template record.
-This will affect the Status values available for each related Action Plan Task.
-This cannot be changed once an Action Plan or Template is created.

 ## Weekends: Custom Metadata